pts/muxzcat/README.txt

 Limitations of muxzcat.c, muxzcat.pl and muxzcat.java:

-* It keeps uncompressed data in memory, and it needs 130 KiB of memory on top of it: readBuf is about 64 KiB, CLzmaDec.prob is about 28 KiB, the rest is decompressBuf (containing the entire uncompressed data) and a small constant overhead.
+* In worst case it keeps 2 times the compression dictionary size in dynamic memory (also multiply it by 3 for realloc overhead), and it needs 130 KiB of memory on top of it: readBuf is about 64 KiB, CLzmaDec.prob is about 28 KiB, the rest is decompressBuf (containing the entire uncompressed data) and a small constant overhead.
+* It doesn't support dictionary sizes larger than 1610612736 (~1.61 GB).
+  The default for xz (-6) is 8 MiB.
+  (This is not a problem in practice, because even the ouput of `xz -9e' uses only 64 MiB dictionary size.)
 * It doesn't support uncompressed data larger than 1610612736 (~1.61 GB).
-  FYI linux-4.20.5.tar is about half as much, 854855680 bytes.
 * For .xz it supports only LZMA2 (no other filters such as BCJ).
-* For .lzma it doesn't work with files with 5 <= lc + lp <= 8.
+* For .lzma it doesn't work with files with 5 <= lc + lp <= 12.
 * It doesn't verify checksums (e.g. CRC-32 or CRC-64).
 * It extracts the first stream only, and it ignores the index.
-* It doesn't support dictionary sizes larger than 1610612736 bytes (~1.61 GB).
-  (This is not a problem in practice, because even the ouput of `xz -9e' uses only 64 MiB dictionary size.)
+* muaxzcat.c, muxzcat.java and muxzcat.pl keep the entire uncompressed
+  output data in memory, and they have a limit of 1610612736 (~1.61 GB).
+  FYI linux-4.20.5.tar is about half as much, 854855680 bytes.
 * muxzcat.java doesn't work with Avian 0.6 (OutOfMemoryError).
 * muxzcat.java uses the maximum amount of memory (~1.61 GB) for some .lzma files which don't have their uncompressed size specified.
 This includes